 We already mentioned the fact that Google Chrome labels non-HTTP websites as not secure.
 This makes sense, because information stored on a HTTP can be stolen quite easily.
 Therefore, around 50% of the pages on Google rankings Page 1 are HTTPS.
 From an SEO point of view, switching to HTTPS would benefit any website.

 Consistency in the use of WWW or non-WWW domain name

 Because your SEO rankings will be applied to one, canonical or main version, you want to use that one version (either WWW or non-WWW, either http or https) throughout your entire site.

 Faster websites are more likely to rank better on Search Engine results.
 Better rankings can lead to more traffic.

 Overall, as Google is increasingly enforcing switching from HTTP to HTTPS, it's definitely a good direction to follow for SEO, as most sites at the moment are going that direction anyway.
+If these arguments aren't persuasive enough, we're emphasizing once more how important it is to switch to HTTPS as soon as possible.
 Regarding WWW - you can create a domain without WWW, but it is important to ensure that your website is configured to provide the appropriate redirects.

 Let us help you: